LucaCanali/Miscellaneous/Spark_Physics/Uproot_example.md

-## An example of how to convert ROOT files into Apache Parquet using uproot
+## An example of how to convert ROOT files into Apache Parquet using the Pytho9n package uproot

-- Prerequisite: download root the files using a file copy system
+- Prerequisite: download/copy the root the files to be converted
 - For files shared via the XRootD protocol (i.e. URLs like `root://...`)
   - get xrootd tools from https://xrootd.slac.stanford.edu/
   - download/copy locally, for example: